Impact of ground-state properties and collective excitations on the Skyrme ansatz: a Bayesian study: Results

 In \cite{Sun2024}, the authors compiled the parameters and nuclear matter properties of 255 published Skyrme interactions.
 Thus, it is interesting to compare our parameters marginalized posterior distributions with those of published parametrizations, even though the statistical meaning of the latter is not as clear as ours.
 We start with the saturation density $\rho_0$.
-The distributions are quite similar, even though most Skyrme have $\rho_0 \sim 0.16$ fm$^{-3}$, whereas ours is slightly shifted to higher values.
+The distributions are quite similar, even though most Skyrme have $\rho_0 \approx 0.16$ fm$^{-3}$, whereas ours is slightly shifted to higher values.
 On the other hand, we find that $E_0$ is in line with what is published, with most Skyrme EDFs having values in the interval $(-16.3,\;-15.5)$ MeV.
 Instead, $K_0$ is lower than commonly given values, peaking around 220 MeV and having tails below 200 MeV, while most Skyrme interactions have $K_0$ values around $235-240$ MeV.
 Similarly, but more markedly, we find lower values than previously reported for $J$ and especially for $L$.
-We find that $J$ peaks at around 29 MeV, and values over 32 MeV are heavily disfavored, while most Skyrme have $J$ between $(31,\;33)$ MeV.
-For $L$, we find a peak at around 15 MeV, while values over 45 MeV are highly unlikely; instead, published Skyrme show a much wider interval, that ranges from 0 MeV to more than 100, with those around 50 MeV particularly frequent.
+We find that $J$ peaks at around 29 MeV, and values over 32 MeV are heavily disfavored, while most Skyrme have $J$ between 31 and 33 MeV.
+For $L$, we find a peak at around 15 MeV, while values over 45 MeV are highly unlikely; instead, published Skyrme show a much wider interval, that ranges from 0 MeV to more than 100 MeV, with those around 50 MeV particularly frequent.
 As for the surface parameters, we find published $G_0$ values ranging from 0 to 200 MeV fm$^5$, even though the most frequent are those where our distribution peaks.
 Instead, our $G_1$ distribution and the published one are very similar, which is quite reassuring given the fact that we should - but could not - expand its prior interval.
 For both effective masses $m^*_t/m$ we find a much tighter spread in values.
 Both of the published ones span from 0.5 to slightly more than 1.
-Finally, the data on the spin-orbit parameter $W_0$ was not reported in this work.
+Finally, the authors of Ref. \cite{Sun2024} did not report the values of the spin-orbit parameter.
 On the other hand, given our experience, our results, which are centered around 130 MeV fm$^5$ are in line with the most common parametrizations.

 We conclude this Section by showing the corner plot associated with our final $+A_{PV}$ inference in Fig.~\ref{fig:corner_plot}.
 The single parameter marginalized posterior distributions are shown on the diagonal, while the other panels contain the combined marginalized distributions.
 This plot is useful to identify the strongest correlations among the observables.
 In particular, one can notice the strong correlation between $J$ and $L$ already discussed above.
 The correlation between $m^*_0/m$ and $G_0$ results from the fact that they are different combinations of the same Skyrme parameters.
 Other strong correlations are observed between $J,L$ and $E_0$, and between $W_0$ and $G_1$.